Mountain biking on Europe's 'sunny coast'

 Staged annually in Tavira, Portugal, teams are grouped in pairs with placings determined by the slower rider.

-The grueling 165km race includes 4,700 meters of uphill climbing.
+The grueling 165 km race includes 4,700 meters of uphill climbing.

-But that didn't stop 1,000 participants from nearly two dozens countries taking on rivers, cobblestones and rocky roads in the pursuit of victory.
+But that didn't stop 1,000 participants from nearly two dozen countries taking on rivers, cobblestones and rocky roads in the pursuit of victory.

 "For me it was a great event, especially because it was three days long," said women's winner Anne Tauber, describing the excitement of the night event on the first stage.
 "Amazing!"